-University faculty are not expected to be experts on disability issues.
+You are not expected to be an expert on disability issues.
 The DRC has a staff of disability specialists.
 If you have concerns, discuss them with the student and the DRC coordinator.
 Faculty input in this process is important, as the accommodations should not compromise the essential elements of your exam and/or course objectives.
-Denying a reasonable and appropriate exam accommodation to a qualified student with a disability is considered noncompliance with federal law.
+Denying a reasonable and appropriate exam accommodation to a qualified student with a disability is illegal.

-Faculty who prefer to administer the exam themselves, or who are unable to make the exam available in accordance with DRC procedures, must still provide the necessary accommodations on their own.
+If you want to give the exam yourself, or are unable to make the exam available in accordance with DRC procedures, you must still provide the necessary accommodations.

 Faculty must make exams available to the DRC a minimum of two full working days (four working days prior to evening exams) before the exam date if it needs to be put in adapted format (i.e., braille, large print, tape recorded) and a minimum of one full working day in advance if not.
-Please call the DRC office if other arrangements must be made.
+Call the DRC office at 815-753-1303 if other arrangements must be made.